Savreena/ethintermediate-mod-4/README.md

 # Summary
-The "RebelToken" Solidity contract oversees an Ethereum token ecosystem.
-Along with other features like owner control (Ownable) and token burning (ERC20Burnable), it integrates the ERC20 token specifications.
-By using buyRebel(), users can request tokens, and by using mintTokens(), they can have the owner mint them.
-Users can check their balances (checkBalance()), burn tokens (burnTokens()), redeem tokens for tiered memberships (redeemTier()) and transfer tokens (transferRebel()).
-Through structs and mappings, the contract keeps track of user information and tier levels, enabling organised token management and communication.
+The computer language Solidity, which is used to create smart contracts on the Ethereum network, is used to write this contract.
+First, we imported three libraries into the smart contract: ERC20, Ownable, and ERC@)Burnable.
+An ERC20 token with extra features for token burning and membership tiers is called the DegenToken contract.
+In order to be added to the owner's minting queue, players must acquire tokens.
+Users can perform balance checks, transfer tokens, and burn precise sums of tokens to redeem them for different membership levels.
+In order to manage gas, the contract also permits the owner to burn tokens from any address.

 # Initiation
 ## Plan of implementation